rajendarreddyj/development-scripting/docs/index.md

-development-python
+development-scripting
 =================
-This Directory will have example projects related to python.
+This respository will have example projects related to python/perl/shell.